-Further details on how this budget is spent and the amount each council contributes can be found at Lee Valley Park website.
+Further details on how this budget is spent and the amount each council contributes can be found on the Lee Valley Park website.

-Environment agency south east region
+Environment agency

 The Environment Agency is a levying body for its Flood and Coastal Erosion Risk Management Functions under the Flood and Water Management Act 2010 and the Environment Agency (Levies) (England and Wales) Regulations 2011.
 The Environment Agency has powers in respect of flood and coastal erosion risk management for 5200 kilometres of main river and along tidal and sea defences in the area of the Thames Regional Flood and Coastal Committee.
-Money is spent on the construction of new flood defence schemes, the maintenance of the river system and existing flood defences together with the operation of a flood warning system and management of the risk of coastal erosion.
+Money is spent on the construction of new flood defence schemes, the maintenance of the river system and existing flood defence's together with the operation of a flood warning system and management of the risk of coastal erosion.

 The financial details are:

-2021/2022 (£000s) 2022/2023(£000s)
+Thames Regional Flood and Coastal Committee 2023/2024 (£000s) 2024/2025(£000s)

-Gross expenditure 116,470 148,034
+Gross expenditure 140,213 157,319

-Levies raised 12,042 12,282
+Levies raised 12,526 12,776

-Total council tax base 5,127 5,214
+Total council tax base 5,297 5,365

 The majority of funding for flood defence comes directly from the Department for the Environment, Food and Rural Affairs (Defra).
-However, under the new Partnership

-Funding rule not all schemes will attract full central funding.
+However, under the new Partnership Funding rule not all schemes will attract full central funding.
 To provide local funding for local priorities and contributions for partnership funding the Regional Flood and Coastal Committees recommend through the Environment Agency a local levy.
 A change in the gross budgeted expenditure between years reflects the programme of works for both capital and revenue needed by the Regional Flood and Coastal Committee to which you contribute.
 The total Local Levy raised by this committee has increased by 1.99%

-The total Local Levy raised has increased from £12,042,289 in 2021/2022 to £12,281,930 for 2022/2023.
+The total Local Levy raised has increased from £12,526,341 in 2023/2024 to £12,775,615 for 2024/2025.